rodrigocarvajal/biodataclub/meetings/may_2019/README.md

 # May 2019: Introduction to Containers with Docker
+# May 2019: Introduction to Containers with docker
 ## Presenter: [Curtis Combs](mailto:curtis.combs@moffitt.org)
 ### Meeting location
 Date/time: Friday, May 24th @ 2pm